AIPAG/DHAttack/README.md

 # Project Introduction

   In this project, we demonstrate a novel label-only Membership Inference Attack called DHAttack, designed for Higher performance and Higher stealth, focusing on the boundary distance of individual samples to mitigate the effects of sample diversity, and measuring this distance toward a fixed point to minimize query overhead.
 For further details, please refer to our paper "Enhanced Label-Only Membership Inference Attacks with Fewer Queries", accepted at USENIX Security'25, authored by Hao Li, Zheng Li, Siyuan Wu, Yutong Ye, Min Zhang, Dengguo Feng, and Yang Zhang.
-As outlined in the **Compliance with Open Science Policy** section of our paper, the source code for our DHAttack is available here.
+As outlined in the **Open Science** section of our paper, the source code for our DHAttack is available here.

 # Directory Structure